Considerations

 Lesson Summary

-In this lesson, you learned about the limitations of GenAI models, including hallucination, and access to data.
+In this lesson, you learned about the limitations of GenAI models, including hallucination, and access to data, and how these factors can lead to outputs that might be biased, devoid of context, or lack logical coherence.

 In the next lesson, you will learn about how to provide context to GenAI models to improve the accuracy of their responses.